 Read our profile on the United States government and media.

-Law360 is owned by LexisNexis, which is a corporation providing computer-assisted legal research (CALR) as well as business research and risk management services.
-The parent company is Relx plc, which is a British corporate group comprising companies that publish scientific, technical, and medical material, and legal textbooks.
+Law360 is owned by LexisNexis, a corporation providing computer-assisted legal research (CALR) and business research and risk management services.
+The parent company is Relx plc, a British corporate group comprising companies publishing scientific, technical, and medical material and legal textbooks.
 Revenue is derived through subscription fees.

 Analysis / Bias

-In review, Law360 publishes news geared toward legal professionals with minimal bias such as this Orrick Cuts Salaries, Delays First-Year Associate Start Dates.
-This story is properly sourced.
-Editorially and politically Law360 covers news as it pertains to law and does not interject opinions.
+In review, Law360 publishes news geared toward legal professionals with minimal bias, such as this Orrick Cuts Salaries, Delays First-Year Associate Start Dates.
+This story is sourced correctly.
+Editorially and politically, Law360 covers news as it pertains to law and does not interject opinions.
 In general, Law360 reports news factually and with minimal bias.

 Failed Fact Checks

 Overall, we rate Law360 Least Biased based on minimal editorializing of news content.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 4/9/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 4/9/2020) Updated (07/31/2022)